Skip to Content

 Chapter 7 FAQ

-Chapter 7 typically discharges unsecured debts such as credit card balances, medical bills, and personal loans.
-However, certain debts like child support, alimony, student loans, and recent taxes may not be dischargeable.
+Chapter 7 typically discharges unsecured debts like credit cards, medical bills, and personal loans.
+Certain obligations such as child support, alimony, most student loans, and recent taxes are usually not dischargeable.
+A Chapter 7 attorney in El Cajon can review your debts and explain what relief you may qualify for.

 Will I Lose All My Assets in Chapter 7?